 NSW Mining Investor Register

-The Investor Register is a selection of 14 non-coal investment-ready mining projects in NSW that have a reported resource, have completed or are completing a scoping study (at minimum), and have commenced the approvals process to obtain a development consent and a mining lease.
-These projects demonstrate a lower level of risk from an investment perspective.
+The NSW Mining Investor Register (edition 2, 2022) provides information on several non-coal mining projects in NSW that have a reported resource, have completed or are completing a scoping study (at minimum), and have commenced the approvals process to obtain a development consent and a mining lease.

 Advanced mineral projects and exploration highlights in NSW